 Over the last decade, Collective Evolution has been committed to forging a radically new approach to media and the discussion of society and current events.
+This new approach was developed by our founder Joe Martino, and collectively refined as years went on.
 As a media and education company, we feel that humanity can live in a world where we can truly thrive, but there are many barriers in our current worldviews and culture that halt that reality.

 With our work, we not only seek to inform people about what is going on in the world around them, but we also invite them to transform their lives personally so they can be a participant in changing society around them.

 For this reason, part of our mission at CE is to observe what is happening in our world from a more neutral point of view, asking what about us and our current human story creates our world, society, ideas, day-to-day choices, and policies to be the way they are.
 Neutrality in media and general conversation seems something that’s deeply missing.
 Often we’re politically or emotionally charged, seeking to confirm our own point of view without seeking to understand what is truly going on and why.
 Because of that, it was important to us to develop a style of informing people that encourages people to be in a state of mind and being where they’re more open to exploring new ideas without bias, cognitive distortions, and immediate resistance.

 Given the current state of both mainstream and alternative media — mostly politically biased, focused on placating corporate owners (in the case of mainstream media), and delivered in a style that doesn’t necessarily focus on asking how viewers emotional well-being and resilience is being affected — we felt there was a big changed needed.
 We set out to create media that can look at any subject and invite deeper, solution-oriented inquiry and yet still consider the emotional well-being of viewers.